HiConfiT/hiconfit-core/README.md

 | [fma]          | provides a mechanism to automatically generate property-based test cases for feature models and allows the automated determination of faulty constraints in the feature model                               |

 ## How to get the libraries

+We publish libraries of **hiconfit-core** in Maven packages hosted by [GitHub Packages].
+You'll find here how to import these Maven libraries into your Java project.

 ### Authenticating to GitHub Packages